 Alex Espinoza is the author of the novels The Five Acts of Diego León and Still Water Saints, a Barnes and Noble Discover Great New Writers Selection.
 His writing has appeared in the Los Angeles Times, the New York Times Magazine, NPR, Salon, the Los Angeles Review of Books, Virginia Quarterly Review, and elsewhere.
 His awards include a 2014 Fellowship in Prose from the National Endowment for the Arts and a 2014 American Book Award from the Before Columbus Foundation for The Five Acts of Diego León.
-He is the director of the MFA Program in Creative Writing and Literary Arts at California State University, Los Angeles.

 Books by Alex Espinoza

 Cruising: An Intimate History of a Radical Pastime

 Acclaimed author Alex Espinoza takes readers on an uncensored journey

 through the underground, to reveal the timeless art of cruising.